sgreylewis/mtb-trail-finder/README.md

 data on 26,752 trails in all 50 states and the nation's capital.
 The API data came in JSON files, which were very easy to access, put into pandas dataframes, and concat.
 The raw features were:
--'ascent'
+* 'ascent'
--'conditionDate'
+* 'conditionDate'
--'conditionDetails'
+* 'conditionDetails'
--'conditionStatus'
+* 'conditionStatus'
--'descent'
+* 'descent'
--'difficulty'
+* 'difficulty'
--'high'
+* 'high'
--'id'
+* 'id'
--'imgMedium'
+* 'imgMedium'
--'imgSmall'
+* 'imgSmall'
--'imgSmallMed'
+* 'imgSmallMed'
--'imgSqSmall'
+* 'imgSqSmall'
--'latitude'
+* 'latitude'
--'length'
+* 'length'
--'location'
+* 'location'
--'longitude'
+* 'longitude'
--'low'
+* 'low'
--'name'
+* 'name'
--'starVotes'
+* 'starVotes'
--'stars'
+* 'stars'
--'summary'
+* 'summary'
--'type'
+* 'type'
--'url'
+* 'url'

 ## Feature Engineering

 Since I want to build a content-recommender that will compare trails on their features, I dropped:
--'conditionDate'
+* 'conditionDate'
--'conditionDetails'
+* 'conditionDetails'
--'conditionStatus'
+* 'conditionStatus'
--'high'
+* 'high'
--'id'
+* 'id'
--'imgMedium'
+* 'imgMedium'
--'imgSmall'
+* 'imgSmall'
--'imgSmallMed'
+* 'imgSmallMed'
--'imgSqSmall'
+* 'imgSqSmall'
--'low'
+* 'low'

 since I didn't believe those features, even the images, are the best indicators of what makes trails similar.
 I didn't end up using all the remaining features, such as 'latitude', 'longitude', 'summary', and 'url', to make my comparisons but I kept them as I would need them in my website; I also created a few new columns for 'city/town' and 'state' so that I could later search the trails by state and/or location.
 I found 5,804 trails were of the type 'Connector', which is a trail that is most likely less than 1 mile long and intended as a bypass or connection between trails or trail systems; therefore I didn't think it desirable to recommend them as trails to ride on.
 I also dropped the 37 trails that had missing difficulty ratings, as this would be an attribute I would use for comparison of trails.
 Knowing that riders would prefer to see a set of trails with a specific range of distances, I created a length_range column that categorized each trail within a certain distance range.
 In order to make the comparisons, I needed to quantify all features that I planned to use so I encoded 'difficulty', and created dummy variable columns for 'type'.
 Lastly, I cleaned up columns with string values to make them more presentable for visualizations and the website.

 ## Exploratory Data Analysis through Visualizations and Maps